 When I write, I am often drawn to the shadows – those dark, silent places that are hidden away from most of us.
 I write to explore those places, and discover what is there.
 And it felt to me that one of the darkest and most hidden places in the world at the moment are the refugee detention centres where innocent people are detained, and where their futures are so uncertain.
 I desperately wanted to find some hope for these people, and to encourage all the rest of us to look more deeply behind the statistics to discover the people and their stories.
 I wanted us all to imagine, and I wanted us all to understand.

 In 2014, when I started writing The Bone Sparrow, there was a video message played to all new arrivals on the Australian run off shore detention centres on Nauru and Manus Island.
 It was spoken by the immigration minister Scott Morrison (who is now, currently the Prime Minister of Australia).
 This is what it said.

 ‘You have been brought to this place here because you have sought to illegally enter Australia by boat.
 The new Australian government will not be putting up with those sorts of arrivals.
 If you have a valid claim, you will not be resettled in Australia.
 You will never live in Australia.
 If you are found not to be a refugee, you will remain in this camp until you decide to go home.
 If you choose not to go home, then you will spend a very, very long time here.’

-So if something I write, can help just one person to remember the people behind the statistics, to listen for the voices, and the stories rather than just seeing policies, or if it can help just one person to imagine a Someday where refugees and asylum seekers are treated with the respect and compassion they deserve, then we as a community, are one step closer to a future I want to be part of.
+So if something I write, can help just one person to remember the people behind the statistics, to listen for the voices, and the stories rather than just seeing policies, or if it can help just one person to imagine a Someday where refugees and asylum seekers are treated with the respect and compassion we all deserve, then we as a community, are one step closer to a future I want to be part of.